Have you been charged with an offence? A guide to appearing in the Magistrates Court

 How do I prepare for the hearing?

-Here is a checklist of things you should do before the hearing.
+Here is a list of things you should do before the hearing.

 You need to know what the police must prove in court.
 Get the lawyer to explain the elements of the offence the police have to prove.